 Summary of the Course of an Action

 - The action is declared, and the card used for the action (action card, equipment, etc.) is played, if any.
-Tap the minion who is taking the action (the "acting minion").
+Lock the minion who is taking the action (the "acting minion").

 6.2.1.
 Announce the Action

 All details of the action are declared when the action is announced, including the target(s), the cost, the effects, etc. Any card required for the action is played (face up) at this time.
-Tap the acting minion (only ready untapped minions can take actions).
+Lock the acting minion (only ready unlocked minions can take actions).

 EXCEPTION: Any decisions to be made for a referendum are not declared until the action succeeds (see The Political Action, sec.
 6.3.1).

-After resolving that action (successful or not), Sarah decides that another of her untapped minions, Pug, will recruit an ally, the Loyal Street Gang, from her hand.
-She taps Pug and plays the Loyal Street Gang, declaring "Pug attempts to recruit the Loyal Street Gang at +1 stealth, costing me one pool."
+After resolving that action (successful or not), Sarah decides that another of her unlocked minions, Pug, will recruit an ally, the Loyal Street Gang, from her hand.
+She locks Pug and plays the Loyal Street Gang, declaring "Pug attempts to recruit the Loyal Street Gang at +1 stealth, costing me one pool."
 (The pool isn't paid until the action succeeds.)

 6.2.2.
 Resolve Any Block Attempts